MJHutchinson/covid19-google-mobility-extractor/README.md

 If you would like to extract the data yourself, simply run [download_pdfs.sh](download_pdfs.sh) and [make_data.sh](make_data.sh).
 You may need to update the date in these files when Google updates their reports.

 ### Country Codes
 Google identifies countries by a 2 letter ISO code.
-The file [codes_to_names.txt](codes_to_names.txt) maps between these and country names.
+The file [codes_to_names.csv](codes_to_names.csv) maps between these and country names.

 ## Any Questions?
 If there's anything I've missed, or you would like the data in a different format, let me know, or open a pull request/issue!